git-bruh/matrix-discord-bridge/appservice/README.md

 ## NOTES

 * A basic sqlite database is used for keeping track of bridged rooms.

+* Discord users can be tagged only by mentioning the dummy Matrix user, which requires the client to send a formatted body containing HTML.
+Partial mentions are not used to avoid unreliable queries to the websocket.

 * Logs are saved to the `appservice.log` file in `$PWD` or the specified directory.